kovacsmate88/Jenkins-CICD-Docker-OracleVM/README.md

 ## Jenkins credentials

-   You didn't have to create earlier because this repo is public but if you didn't whatch [these](#credential-tutorials) videos, I recommend to.
+   You didn't have to create a credential earlier, because this repo is public but if you didn't whatch [these](#credential-tutorials) videos, I suggest to.

-### Docker Hub Credentials
+### Docker Hub Credential

    **Purpose**: To upload the built image to Docker Hub **Steps**: